khmelkoff/FlagEx/README.md

+*Dear Peers,
+this repository has been created in ten days before the course started
+since I tried "Dev Data Products" for free in the last week of February.*

-# xFlags - The simple flags expert system
+# xFlags - The simple flag expert system

 **xFlags** - an application that allows you to find the country on the details of its flag and look at the distribution of languages for a given set of features.